 The Lookup table (LUT) translates each pixel value from the camera through a programmable user-defined transfer function.
-The Lookup Table contains 1024 entries that range in value from 0 to 1023.
+For a sensor with a bit depth of 10 bits, the Lookup Table contains 1024 entries that range in value from 0 to 1023.

 The Lookup table is also used to implement the IIDC Gamma feature.
 Gamma controls the contrast in the image by translating pixel values according to a logarithmic curve.
 A value of one is a linear translation.
 Higher or lower values of gamma will result in missing codes in the image histogram.